bkoz/tomcatbinbg/README.md

 oc deploy testing --latest
 oc logs dc/testing -f
 ```

+Visit the testing route and verify the green app is running.

 Now re-tag the green app and deploy it to production.
 ```